 - Be unstoppable!

-Key tip: as you follow the guidelines in this article and website, you'll notice your obstacles less and less, since "You can't watch two rabbits equally at the same time."
+Key tip: as you follow the guidelines in this article and website, you'll notice obstacles less and less, since "You can't watch two rabbits with equal focus at the same time."

-Eventually you won't notice those obstacles at all.
+Eventually you won't notice those obstacles at all: they're just fences to jump.
 At that point, you'll detect a subtle difference; you may pause or feel slightly strange as you detect subtle changes.

 When you look down, you'll understand why: those same obstacles that may have given you so much heartache in earlier times, won't exist any more since you've grown and now you're walking unaided.